 Creating a new project

-Click New Project in the top right corner of the page to create a new project.
+Click New Project at the top of the project list to create a new project.

 For detailed instructions on creating projects manually or automatically through forms, see Creating projects.